circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ---
 *[Reference]({{ site.baseurl }}/2.0/reference/) > Pre-Built CircleCI Docker Images*

+This document provides information about pre-built CircleCI images and a listing by language, service type, and tags in the following sections:

+* TOC
+{:toc}

 For convenience, CircleCI maintains several Docker images.
 These images are extensions of official Docker images and include tools that are especially useful for CI/CD.
 All of these pre-built images are available in the [CircleCI org on Docker Hub](https://hub.docker.com/r/circleci/).
 The source code for these images is available at [github.com/circleci/circleci-images](https://github.com/circleci/circleci-images).
 Dockerfiles for each CircleCI image variant are archived at [github.com/circleci-public/circleci-dockerfiles](https://github.com/circleci-public/circleci-dockerfiles).

 ## Image Types